sayolove/ngu-guide/src/content/docs/en/chapters/chapter-5.md

 - Mostly used for P/T to snipe T8

 ### T8: The Godmother
-Unlocked by defeating Boss 166 and completing the T8 Unlock Puzzle (spoilers)
+Unlocked by defeating Boss 166 and completing the [T8 Unlock Puzzle](/en/spoilers/t8-puzzle)
 - T8’s main mechanic is a series of quick deadly explosions that must be blocked
 - Similar to T5, T8 cannot be idled and must be either manually killed or AutoKilled
 - With AT Block levels (>99%) and the right timing, almost all damage can be mitigated